 Guppy Tank Mates

 Guppies are peace-loving community fish.
 They are compatible with almost all other non-aggressive fish.
-However, the most compatible mates for them are Guppies themselves.
+However, the most compatible mates for them are the Guppies themselves.

 Ideal tank mates – Gourami, Mollies, Corydoras, Platies, peaceful Tetras, Swordtails, etc. Ghost Shrimp or African Dwarf Frogs are also compatible with them.